SDC-MTNDEW-SPARK/ReviewDB/README.md

 PGPORT=5432
 PGPASSWORD=YOUR_PASSWORD

+To start the server
-Run npm run-srver-dev to start the server.
+$ Run npm run-srver-dev

 ---

 # API Endpoints